 And because of MDA, Reagan has reaped the benefits of the wonderful life experiences provided by MDA’s summer camp program.
 Camp is “the best week of the year,” according to Reagan and countless other kids, and we are grateful because it has helped Reagan gain self-confidence and learn how to ask other caregivers for help in meeting her needs.

 In this booklet, you’ll find information about MDA services that can make a critical difference in day-to-day life with neuromuscular disease.
-MDA provides medical care, up-to-date information about more than 40 forms of neuromuscular disease, online and face-to-face support, help locating and repairing durable medical equipment, summer camp for kids (Bryson’s favorite!) and — above all — a world-class research program that someday will put an end to these diseases for good.
+MDA provides medical care, up-to-date information about more than 40 forms of neuromuscular disease, online and face-to-face support, help locating and repairing durable medical equipment, summer camp for kids and — above all — a world-class research program that is on track to put an end to these diseases for good.

 With love and understanding,

 Parents of Reagan Imhoff, MDA's National Goodwill Ambassador